 The soldiers are so utterly drained that they "marched asleep."
 This image speaks to the dehumanizing effect of war, reducing men to mere automatons.
 The detail about losing their boots is a poignant reminder of their physical vulnerability and the relentless nature of their suffering.

 The soldiers are not drunk on alcohol or celebration, but on "fatigue."
 Their exhaustion is so profound that it has numbed their senses.
-They are "deaf even to the hoots," the warning sounds of incoming shells.
+In practice, they are "deaf even to the hoots," the warning sounds of incoming shells.
 This indifference to danger highlights the extent of their mental and physical breakdown.

 The stanza ends with a subtle yet ominous foreshadowing of the horrors to come.
-The gas-shells are described as "dropping softly," creating a false sense of tranquility that belies their deadly nature.
+In practice, the gas-shells are described as "dropping softly," creating a false sense of tranquility that belies their deadly nature.
 The word "behind" suggests a lurking, unseen threat.

 Stanza 2